os11k/os11k.github.io/_posts/2024-10-27-how-to-create-threads-widgets.markdown

 https://graph.threads.net/v1.0/me/threads_insights?metric=views&access_token=zzz
 {% endhighlight %}

-Full code for the main widget is here:
+You can find the full code for the main widget here:

 [Main Widget Code](https://gist.github.com/os11k/1f109155706ce2bef8b68ea61a324126)

 The secondary widget checks the latest post, and if a post exists with stats (since reposts have no views), it displays the view count and a snippet of the post.
-For reposts, it shows 0.
+For reposts, it’ll just show 0.

-Documentation for this setup is here:
+Documentation from Meta for this part is here:

 [Meta Threads Documentation](https://developers.facebook.com/docs/threads/threads-media)